vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

 That's it!
 You now have a fully functional serverless blog running in your app.
 We hope this tutorial was helpful and made your development experience with Vue.js even more enjoyable :)

+## Alternative Pattern

+An alternative pattern to consider, especially if you prefer writing only in Markdown, is using something like [Nuxtent](https://nuxtent.now.sh/guide/writing#async-components).
+Nuxtent allows you to use `Vue Component` inside of Markdown files.
+This approach would be akin to a static site approach (i.e. Jekyll) where you compose your blog posts in Markdown files.
+Nuxtent adds a nice integration between Vue.js and Markdown allowing you to live in a 100% Vue.js world.

 If you have any questions or feedback, feel free to open a PR or leave a comment in Github.